 As part of our inspection we also asked for CQC comment cards to be completed by patients prior to our inspection.
-We received 33 comment cards which were all positive about the standard of care received and one which cited difficulties in accessing appointments by telephone.
-There was a common theme of staff being caring, helpful and kind.
+We received 23 comment cards which were all positive about the standard of care received.
+Patients said staff were friendly, helpful and caring.

-We spoke with five patients during the inspection.
-All five patients said they were happy with the care they received and thought staff were approachable, committed and caring.
+We spoke with nine patients during the inspection who said they were happy with the care they received and thought staff were approachable, committed and caring.